City of Jacksonville and JEA Septic Tank Phase Out Program

-The COJ and JEA will be working together over the next few months to communicate information about the program in general and provide more specifics about the proposed future neighborhood projects.
-While this initiative is a great start to abandoning septic tanks, it will not be a quick process and a phased approach will be required to accomplish the task.
+The COJ and JEA will continue to work together to communicate information about the program in general and provide more information about the proposed future neighborhood projects.
+While this is a great start to abandoning septic tanks, it will not be a quick process and a phased approach will be required to accomplish the task.

 Current Septic Tank Issues